devston/xyz-product-management-angular/README.md

-# xyz-product-management-angular
+# XYZ Product Management Angular
-A basic product management system built in angular.
+A basic product management system built that was thrown together to have a play around with angular.